lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 ### Lower Bound (First Valid X)
-For lower bound we strive to find the first element that satisfies some condition like $\leq$ target or $\ge$ target
+For lower bound you strive to find the first element that satisfies some condition like $\leq$ target or $\ge$ target

-In these ones, we now must figure out which condition to not decrement, such as `high = mid`, because in this scenario `mid` may have the correct answer at some point, and we need to reduce search space to left to see if there's another one beforehand
+In these ones, you now must figure out which condition to not decrement, such as `high = mid`, because in this scenario `mid` may have the correct answer at some point, and you need to reduce search space to left to see if there's another one beforehand

 ```python
 while low < high: